 It is good for many things.

 I use it not only for folding.
 I use it also to flat the seams after sewing and to attach the sole.

 The trick here is to use the wooden handle to attach the sole evenly.

 In lasting, we need to consider the type of leather that we use, and that is why in my courses I teach to check the leather that you will use first.
 You need to know how to last different shoe models but it is very important to have comfortable pincers.

 You should have lasting pincers with a hammer.
 This way you don’t need to use a real hammer when lasting and it is much more comfortable and easy to last.

 There are two types of nails that you must have.

 short nails=0.9 cm

-When lasting we use the both types.
+When lasting we use both types.
 The long type we use for the front are and they are long so we could bend them.
 The short nail we place to attach the heel, and we leave them there.
-Please remember, that you should do it only if you have a steel plate on the bottom of you last.
+Please remember, that you should do it only if you have a steel plate on the bottom of your last.

 Now you know that you don’t need much to get started, just do it.